Joystream/joystream/cli/README.md

 OPTIONS
-  -i, --input=input           (required) Path to JSON file to use as input --context=(Member|Curator)  Actor context to execute the command in (Member/Curator)
+  -i, --input=input           (required) Path to JSON file to use as input --context=(Member|Curator)  Actor context to execute the command in (Member/Curator) --useMemberId=useMemberId   Try using the specified member id as context whenever possible --useWorkerId=useWorkerId   Try using the specified worker id as context whenever possible
 ```

 _See code: [src/commands/content/createChannel.ts](https://github.com/Joystream/joystream/blob/master/cli/src/commands/content/createChannel.ts)_